-At the Annual Meeting of Shareholders on July 28, 2017, over 88% of the shares voted were voted in support of the compensation of the Company's named executive officers, as discussed and disclosed in the July 31, 2017 report on Form 10-Q. As a result, the Compensation Committee concluded that the compensation paid to executive officers and the Company's overall pay practices have strong shareholder support and no significant changes have been made since that time.
+At the Annual Meeting of Shareholders on July 28, 2017, over 88% of the shares voted were voted in support of the compensation of the Company's named executive officers.
+As a result, the Compensation Committee concluded that the compensation paid to executive officers and the Company's overall pay practices have strong shareholder support and no significant changes have been made since that time.

 Also at the Annual Meeting of Shareholders on July 28, 2017, the shareholders expressed a preference that advisory votes on executive compensation occur every three years.
-Consistent with this preference, the Board of Directors determined to implement an advisory vote on executive compensation every three years, and the next advisory vote on executive compensation will be held in 2020.
+Consistent with this preference, the Board of Directors determined to implement an advisory vote on executive compensation every three years, and the next advisory vote on executive compensation is part of this proxy.

-Elements of Executive Compensation for Fiscal Year 2019
+Elements of Executive Compensation for Fiscal Year 2020

 Base Salary.
 The base salary of each of our named executive officers is reviewed by the Committee at the beginning of each fiscal year as part of the overall annual review of executive compensation.
 During the review of base salaries, the Committee considers the executive's qualifications and experience, scope of responsibilities and future potential, the goals and objectives established for the individual, his or her past performance and competitive salary practices both internally and externally.
 In addition to the annual reviews, the base salary of a particular executive may be adjusted during the course of a fiscal year, for example, in connection with a promotion or other material change in the executive's role or responsibilities.
-During fiscal year 2019, each of the named executive officers received a 3.0% cost-of-living increase to his base salary in May 2018.
+During fiscal year 2020, each of the named executive officers received a 3.0% cost-of-living increase to his base salary in May 2020.
 The base salary of each of our named executive officers is set forth in the Summary Compensation Table.